 Indigenous Scholarships & Financial Awards

 Scholarships and bursaries are usually a non-repayable source of funds that help students with success while attending BCIT.
 A wide range of scholarships, awards, bursaries, and financial aid are available to Indigenous students to apply for.
-Please see the current list by visiting the BCIT Indigenous Services webpage on Scholarships & Financial Aid.
+Please see the current list by visiting the BCIT Indigenous Initiatives webpage on Scholarships & Financial Aid.

 - Computer Information Technology (diploma)